-c.
 By acceptance of this grant, the grantee agrees to comply with the applicable Federal requirements for grants and cooperative agreements and to the prudent management of all expenditures and actions affecting the grant including the monitoring of subrecipients (if applicable).
 Specific guidance on subrecipient monitoring and management can be found in 2 CFR §§200.331-332.
-A listing of National Policy Requirements the grantee must adhere to, where applicable, is located at: https://nsf.gov/awards/managing/rtc.jsp.

-d.
 Documentation for each expenditure or action affecting this grant must reflect appropriate organizational reviews or approvals that should be made in advance of the action.
+The grantee also is responsible for ensuring necessary documentation for all subawards is maintained for the same retention period as the grantee and for making it available to NSF upon request.

 Organizational reviews are intended to help assure that expenditures are allowable, necessary and reasonable for the conduct of the project, and that the proposed action:

-1. is consistent with the grant terms and conditions;

-- 2. is consistent with NSF and grantee policies; - 3. represents effective utilization of resources; and e.
-The grantee is responsible for ensuring that the Principal Investigator (PI) and co-PIs receive a copy of the grant terms and conditions, including: the award notice, the budget, these general terms and conditions, any special terms and conditions and any subsequent changes in
+- 1. is consistent with the grant terms and conditions; - 2. is consistent with NSF and grantee policies; - 3. represents effective utilization of resources; and

-4. does not constitute a project change which requires NSF prior written approval (see Article 8).
+4. does not constitute a project change which requires NSF prior written approval (see Article 2).